Kludge-IITHyderabad/Orientation-2K18/README.md

-# Orientation-2K18-
+# Orientation-2K18
-This repo contains all the resources and data for orientation 2K18
+This repository contains the presentation used during the SciTech Orientation of 2018.
+The presentation was done using [Reveal.js](https://github.com/hakimel/reveal.js/).